Benefits of Red Mulch: Is It Worth It for Your Garden?

 Adds Moisture

 Red mulch is beneficial to the soil.
-As it decomposes, it releases nutrients and aids soil in retaining moisture.
+As it decomposes, it releases nutrients and aids the soil in retaining moisture.
 Mulch will stop the sun from evaporating water from your soil, keeping your plants in the moist environment they require to develop.

 Eliminates Weeds

-Mulch benefits your garden in many ways than just keeping the soil moist.
+Mulch benefits your garden in many ways, than just keeping the soil moist.
 Mulch can also aid in preventing the growth of weeds.
 By covering weeds and obstructing sunlight, red mulch can prevent weeds from developing and aid in the death of existing weeds.
 Weeds can outcompete the plants in your garden and sabotage its tidy appearance.

 Adds Color